Carlo Goldoni: Goldoni in popular culture

-One of his best-known works is the comic play Servant of Two Masters, which has been translated and adapted internationally numerous times.
+One of his best-known works is the comic play The Servant of Two Masters, which has been translated and adapted internationally numerous times.
 In 1966 it was adapted into an opera buffa by the American composer Vittorio Giannini.
 In 2011, Richard Bean adapted the play for the National Theatre of Great Britain as One Man, Two Guvnors.
 Its popularity led to a transfer to the West End and in 2012 to Broadway.

 The film Carlo Goldoni – Venice, Grand Theatre of the World, directed by Alessandro Bettero, was released in 2007 and is available in English, Italian, French, and Japanese.

 Selected works

 The following is a small sampling of Goldoni's enormous output.